 Grape and Apple Wine Recipe

-This is great if you don't have enough grapes to make a full gallon of wine, it also helps give the wine extra body and acid.
+Use white grapes to get a great white wine or red grapes give a great light red or rose depending on how many apples you use.
+This is a great recipe if you don't have enough grapes to make a full gallon of wine, it also helps give the wine extra body and acidity.

 You will need:

-8lb apples - mixture of varities is best.
+8lb apples - mixture of varieties is best.
 Cookers and Eaters are fine to use.

 10 oz sugar